 - Deep visibility into attacks via Data Streaming, which can be integrated with third-party analytic tools

 With the continued high risk of DDoS attacks, the most important step a company can take in ensuring its availability and performance is to be prepared for attacks before they begin.
-Choosing a DDoS protection plan from Azion can ensure your company is safe from this ongoing threat.
+Using Azion’s DDoS Protection can ensure your company is safe from this ongoing threat.

 Holmes, D., Blankenship, J., Bouffard, A., & Lynch, D. (2020).
 Now Tech: DDoS Mitigation Solutions, Q2 2020 (pp. 11-12, Rep.).
 Cambridge, MA: Forrester.